-Need some more wire-framing inspo?
+Need some more wire-framing inspiration?
 Check out these awesome tips for wireframing an app from our friends at Speckyboy.

-The idea of a storyboard is to visually show the developer how each screen will flow from one to the next, and how your users will navigate through your app.
+A storyboard is designed to visually show the developer how each screen within your app will flow from one to the next, and how your users will navigate through your app.

-You’ll be able to use the same tools you used to make your wireframes to create a storyboard too.
+You’ll be able to use the same tools you used to make your wireframes to create a storyboard.

 *Tip: once your prototype is complete, it’s a good idea to test it out on as many people as you can.
 Get your friends and family to play around with it, and take notes on how UX/UI could be improved!
 It’s better to discover any problems with your design earlier on than after your app has already been created!

-Once your app design is complete, the next step is to write down your requirements for the developer.
+Once your app design is complete, the next step is to write down your requirements for the developer before they create it.